acgd-webdev-6/web-app-ux/README.md

 Throughout the term you’ll be working on teams to make a small web app prototype.
 The first step is doing a thorough job of the user experience.

-**Do everything Jed would expect you to do to plan and focus this web application.**
+*Do everything Jed would expect you to do to plan and focus this web application.*

 - One team member is the UX lead, they will be the guide, but everybody must contribute.
-- Team contributions should be logged for self-assessment purposes.
+- Team contributions should be logged on GitHub for assessment purposes.
-- *The ultimate goal of the UX is a testable interactive prototype.*
+- **The ultimate goal of the UX is a testable interactive prototype.**

 ---

 ## Details

 The subject matter of the web app is completely your choice.
-It’s a good idea to keep the focus of the application small so it’s manageable to complete in the allotted time **(4 weeks UX, 5 weeks code).**
+It’s a good idea to keep the focus of the application small so it’s manageable to complete in the allotted time **(5 weeks UX, 4 weeks code).**

 For the UX, create the following pieces of information (and anything else you deem necessary):